 Carpal tunnel syndrome

-Carpal Tunnel Syndrome refers to pressure on the nerves in the wrist, and can be a side effect of Vibration White Finger.
+Carpal Tunnel Syndrome refers to pressure on the nerves in the wrist and can be a side effect of Vibration White Finger.
 Symptoms include tingling, numbness and pain in the hand and fingers, while you may also have trouble gripping or using your thumbs.
-Symptoms can come and go, making it a particularly difficult condition to live with.
+Symptoms can come and go, making it challenging to live with.

 Whole body vibration